 Just like Indian food, Mexican food can really bring the heat.
 But unlike Indian food, you can dial back the hotness if desired without losing irreplaceable authentic flavors.
 The two most popular Mexican peppers are the eye-watering jalapeño and the blindingly hot habanero.
 Jalapeños bring a bunch of delicious flavor notes in addition to their heat, but I don’t think that’s the case with habaneros which are massively hot but lack other peppers’ delicious flavor profiles.
 Roasted jalapeño seasoned with chili spices are called chipotles, and they’re one of the most delicious items in all of Mexican cooking.
 Chopped chipotles are incredibly delicious in burritos.

 Mole (pronounced MO-lay)

 A sauce made with cocoa and spicy peppers that’s one of the great Mexican concoctions.
 While most famous dishes in world cuisines have close counterparts with other dishes in other regions, there is nothing like mole sauce.
 Unfortunately, unless you’re dining at a vegan restaurant, mole sauce is rarely vegan because it usually contains lard and chicken stock.
 If you take the trouble to seek out a dish made with vegan mole you’ll likely have one of the great dining experiences in Mexican cooking.

 As you can see, Mexican cooking draws from numerous plant-based ingredients.
 But there is no getting around the fact that most mainstream Mexican dishes contain meat, cheese, and sour cream.
 If you want those textures and flavors, they’re easy to find in vegan form.
-Vegan meats, cheeses and sour cream are widely available and can be added to any vegan dish you’re cooking.
-These foods are carried by every natural foods store and many supermarkets, and they can round out the flavors of almost any Mexican-style dish.
-And since most vegan meats and cheeses are fat and protein rich (just like their animal-based counterparts), they’ll improve satiety.
+Vegan meats, cheeses and sour cream are widely available and are excellent additions to nearly every vegan dish.
+And, since most vegan meats and cheeses are rich in protein and fat (just like their animal-based counterparts), they’ll improve satiety.